about aloha sangha

 Training in Asia

-After attending some 30 or so vipassana retreats of varying lengths (from 10 days to the 3 month retreat in Barre, Massachusetts in 1983) I left the USA to study and practice in Sri Lanka.
-I was ordained as a Theravada monk in February of 1985 in Sri Lanka, where I spent a year training in anapanasati (mindfulness of breathing) meditation.
+After attending some 20 or so insight meditation retreats of varying lengths, from 10 days to the 3 month retreat in Barre, Massachusetts in 1983, I left the USA to study and practice in Sri Lanka.

 Aloha Sangha founding

 In 1990 I moved to Hawaii, where I met my wife Katina the following year.
 I also went to nursing school here, at the University of Hawaii at Manoa.
-I have work full-time as an RN at an acute, inpatient forensic psychiatric hospital for the past twenty five years.
-I also served as the coordinator of the local chapter of the Buddhist Peace Fellowship here on O’ahu for some years.
-We have two adult children.
+I have worked full-time as an RN at an inpatient psychiatric hospital for the past twenty five years.

 Aloha Sangha 25th Anniversary